csingh27sewts/Masterarbeit/Code/Implementation/Experiment_files/EXPERIMENT_INDEX.md

 State - (x,y,z) of G00
 Reward - 500 when it reaches , 500 - 10 * dist from center upto dist of 0.05, -10 * dist upto dist of 0.1 and -100 * dist otherwise

+# EXPERIMENT #1_4 :
+*cloth_sewts_minimal_1_4.py*
+Output - SAC_1_4
+Description - Simplistic experiment to make one cloth move to fixed position Cloth - 3X3
+Goal - Move cloth point G01 to center (-0.03, 0)
+State - (x,y,z) of G01
+Reward - 500 when it reaches , 500 - 10 * dist from center upto dist of 0.05, -10 * dist upto dist of 0.1 and -100 * dist otherwise

+# EXPERIMENT #1_5 :
+*cloth_sewts_minimal_1_5.py*
+Output - SAC_1_5
+Description - Simplistic experiment to make one cloth move to fixed position Cloth - 3X3
+Goal - Move cloth point G02 to center (-0.06, 0)
+State - (x,y,z) of G01
+Reward - 500 when it reaches , 500 - 10 * dist from center upto dist of 0.05, -10 * dist upto dist of 0.1 and -100 * dist otherwise

+# EXPERIMENT #1_6 :
+*cloth_sewts_minimal_1_6.py*
+Output - SAC_1_6
+Description - Simplistic experiment to make one cloth move to fixed position Cloth - 3X3
+Goal - Move cloth point G02 to center (-0.06, 0)
+State - (x,y,z) of G01
+Reward - 500 when it reaches , 500 - 10 * dist from center upto dist of 0.05, -10 * dist upto dist of 0.1 and -100 * dist otherwise

+# EXPERIMENT #1_7 :
+*cloth_sewts_minimal_1_7.py*
+Output - SAC_1_7
+Description - Simplistic experiment to make one cloth move to fixed position Cloth - 3X3
+Goal - Move cloth point G02 to center (-0.06, 0)
+State - (x,y,z) of G01
+Reward - 500 when it reaches , 500 - 10 * dist from center upto dist of 0.05, -10 * dist upto dist of 0.1 and -100 * dist otherwise

+# EXPERIMENT #1_8 :
+*cloth_sewts_minimal_1_8.py*
+Output - SAC_1_8
+Description - Simplistic experiment to make one cloth move to fixed position Cloth - 3X3
+Goal - Move cloth point G02 to center (-0.06, 0)
+State - (x,y,z) of G01
+Reward - 500 when it reaches , 500 - 10 * dist from center upto dist of 0.05, -10 * dist upto dist of 0.1 and -100 * dist otherwise

 ##### EXPERIMENT 2 ################

 3 X 3 cloth two adjacent points moved to fixed positions